Noveleta: History

 Noveleta was originally a barrio of the municipality of Kawit (Cavite El Viejo) and some part of Cavite City (Dalahican).
 It was made an independent pueblo on January 5, 1868, by Gen. Jose dela Gandera y Navarro.
 Ironically, Noveleta was referred to by the Spaniards as Tierra Alta meaning higher ground as it was more elevated than Cavite la Punta (now Cavite City).
 The name Noveleta is said to have originated from Nueva Isla or (new island), a term frequently used by the Spaniards, referring to the locality.
 In the early years of the Spanish regime visiting priests described the place as Nueva Late (New fate or Fortune).
 In the course of time these terms Nueva Isla and Nueva Lete evolved into Noveleta.

-But one legend tells the story of a beautiful maiden named Violeta who was betrothed by her father to a Spanish officer against her will.
-The unhappy girl, who was already engaged to a young Katipunero, committed suicide on the eve of her wedding to the Spaniard.
-The Spanish officer cried in deep anguish for the loss of his love, Madre de Dios, no Violeta!
-The phrase No Violeta eventually became Noveleta.
+One legend recounts a beautiful maiden named Violeta, who was forced by her father to marry a Spanish officer despite being engaged to a young Katipunero.
+On the eve of her wedding, she took her own life.
+Grieving her loss, the Spanish officer reportedly cried, “Madre de Dios, no Violeta!”
+Over time, the phrase “No Violeta” evolved into the town’s name, Noveleta.

-Noveleta has the distinction of leading a pivotal role in the Philippine revolutionary activities in Cavite.
-It used to be the seat of the Magdiwang Council of the Katipunan, the counterpart of the Magdalo Council under Gen. Emilio Aguinaldo in Kawit town (then Cavite el Viejo).
-The capture of the Noveleta Tribunal on August 31, 1896, was led by Gen. Mariano Alvarez, founder and president of the Sangguniang Bayan Magdiwang.
-Its revolutionary name is Magdiwang, meaning to celebrate a momentous event.
+Noveleta played a pivotal role in the Philippine revolutionary movement in Cavite.
+It served as the seat of the Magdiwang Council of the Katipunan, the counterpart to the Magdalo Council led by Gen. Emilio Aguinaldo in Kawit (then Cavite el Viejo).
+On August 31, 1896, General Mariano Álvarez, founder and president of the Sangguniang Bayan Magdiwang, led the capture of the Noveleta Tribunal.
+The town’s revolutionary name, Magdiwang, signifies the celebration of a momentous event.

 The revolution against the Spanish colonialism produced five brave and able military generals and tacticians from Noveleta in the persons of Gen. Mariano Alvarez, Gen. Santiago Alvarez (Son of Mariano), Gen. Pascual Alvarez (Cousin of Pascual), Gen. Luciano San Miguel.
 He was the Last President of the Philippine Revolutionary Government after the capture of Gen. Mariano Trias (First Vice President of the Philippines) and Gen. Miguel Malvar of Batangas.
 Another hero is Gen. Ariston Villanueva who together with Gen. Santiago Alvarez emerged as the hero of the Battle of Calero.

 Geography

-Noveleta is the smallest municipality of the Cavite province.
+Noveleta is the smallest municipality of Cavite.
 It is 17 km from Imus and 27 km away from Metro Manila and is accessible by land transport modes.
 The municipality is bordered on the north by Cavite City, on the west by Manila Bay and Rosario.
 It is flanked by General Trias on the south and Kawit on the east.

-With the continuous expansion of Metro Manila, the municipality is now included in the Manila built-up area which reaches Lipa, Batangas in its southernmost part.
+With the continuous expansion of Metro Manila, the municipality is now included in the Greater Manila Area which reaches Lipa, Batangas in its southernmost part.